Tlalpujahua: The municipality

 As municipal seat, the town of Tlalpujahua is the local governing authorities for about 80 named communities, which cover an area of 190.86 sqkm.
 The municipality has a total population of 25,373 (2005), but on 3,704 live in the town proper.
-The municipality is located in the far northeast of the state, and borders the municipalities of Contepec, Senguuio and Maravatío with the State of Mexico to the east.
+The municipality is located in the far northeast of the state, and borders the municipalities of Contepec, Senguio and Maravatío with the State of Mexico to the east.
 It is 156 km from the capital of Morelia.
 The municipality is connected to Atlacomulco and Morelia via Federal Highway 126.
 There are state highways that link it to Venta de Bravo, Santa María de los Angeles and Angangueo.
 Other important communities include San Francisco de Los Reyes, Tlacotepec, Tlapujahuilla, San Pedro Taríbaro, Los Remedios and Santa María de los Angeles.
 As of 2005, there were only 49 people in the municipality that spoke an indigenous language, mostly Purépecha.
 While the municipality had a negative growth rate in the 1990s, due to emigration, it has since grown from 18,376 in 1995 to 25,373 in 2005.
 Almost all profess the Catholic faith with a small community of Evangelicals.

 The municipality lies within the Trans-Mexican Volcanic Belt.
 It is mountainous dominated by the Sierra de Tlalpujahua, with peaks such as Somera, Campo del Gallp, Aguilas, San Miguel and Santa Maria.
 It has one river called the San José, with arroyos such as the Naranjas and Ciénega.
 There are also fresh water springs and two dams called the Brockman and the Estanzuela.
 It has a temperate climate with rain all year round.
 Average temperatures vary from 6.1 C to 22.7 C. The municipality is dominated by forests of pine, oyamel and juniper with some areas having holm oak and cedar.
 Wildlife includes cacomixtle, raccoons, weasels, armadillos, and wild fowl.
 The area is part of a rugged mountain chain that separates the state of Michoacán from neighboring State of Mexico.
 Like neighboring areas such as Angangueo and El Oro, State of Mexico, it is an area historically rich in minerals.
 While not part of the Monarch Butterfly Biosphere Reserve, it is only 28 km from the Sierra Chincua, which is the second most important sanctuary in the Reserve.